-Microsoft account (formerly known as Windows Live ID and Microsoft Passport) is a service that allows you to sign into your Xbox Live account plus other Microsoft products, web sites and services, as well as those of select Microsoft partners.
+Microsoft account is a service that lets you sign in to Microsoft products, web sites and services, as well as those of select Microsoft partners.
 When you create a Microsoft account, we ask you to provide certain information.
-When you sign in to Xbox using your Microsoft account, we collect certain information in order to verify your identity, to protect you from malicious account usage, and to protect the efficiency and security of the Microsoft account service.
-If you choose to link your Microsoft account with your account with a partner company, Microsoft may share limited account information with that company.
-Such account information may include name, address, email and date of birth but will not include any credit card or other payment information.
-For games that enable in-game communications, the game publisher may also have access to the content of in-game communications when you are signed into your account with the publisher.
+When you sign in to a site or service using your Microsoft account, we collect certain information in order to verify your identity on behalf of the site or service, to protect you from malicious account usage and to protect the efficiency and security of the Microsoft account service.
+We also send some of this information to sites and services that you sign in to with your Microsoft account.

 Also, some of the applications on Xbox Live are delivered by a partner company, which may require that you create an account and sign-in credentials to use that application.
 You should read the application’s privacy statement to understand how your data will be managed.
 None of this separate account credential information will be shared with Microsoft.

 When you create an account (on Xbox Live), we auto-generate a nickname for the account called a gamertag, which is used to identify you when you use the Service.
 Because the gamertag may be publicly displayed, you should not use personal information in your gamertag.